Jurilz/wifi-esp32-docs/docs/index.md

 # Overview

 This project is a combination of a ESP32 Libraray ([ESP32WifiConfigurator.h](esp32-wifi-configurator.md)) and a Flutter Mobile Application ([WiFi ESP32 Configurator App](wifi-esp32-configurator-app.md)).
-It allows to set WiFi credentials for an ESP32 controller via a BLE connection.
+It allows to set WiFi credentials for an ESP32 controller via a Mobile App.

 ## Repositories